-4) Set the matrix B as the observation matrix in dimension 13x13, which shows the relation between the states as rows, DNA sequences, and the observations as columns, protein structures.
+4) Set the matrix B as the observation matrix in dimension 18x18, which shows the relation between the states as rows, DNA sequences, and the observations as columns, protein structures.
 The ideal initialization for that matrix is similar to the initialization of matrix A

-- 5) Using the initial values of the matrices A and B training them by using the Baum-Welch algorithm to set the true values of those matrices. - 6) Finally we need the observation sequence O, which has number of observation sequences, take four numbers from the 13 DNA sequences, as an example O=(1,1,2,3) that means the first DNA sequence followed by itself again, then followed by the 2nd sequence, then the third one.
+- 5) Using the initial values of the matrices A and B training them by using the Baum-Welch algorithm to set the true values of those matrices. - 6) Finally we need the observation sequence O, which has number of observation sequences, take four numbers from the 18 DNA sequences, as an example O=(1,1,2,3)that means the first DNA sequence followed by itself again, then followed by the 2nd sequence, then the third one.
 And if we have A, B, O, and the initial π so; we could compute the sequence of the unknown states, the protein structure, according to the probability in (5).
-P(x) will get sequence of states, protein structures, but we predict only one protein structure so, we get the average of those structures. - 7) But the problem here is to use different 13 DNA sequences that have not been used in the training so, how we can set the observation sequence O by unknown sequence.
-The solution here was, when we have an unknown sequence we compare it with the 13 sequences that have been used in the training part and get its nearest sequence and use it as the observation sequence O, then we can compute the state probability P(x) and get the unknown protein structure. - 8) The obtained overall prediction accuracy for insulin using HMM was 93.6823% of success prediction according to equations (1), (2) & (3), and Fig. 6 shows the original structure and the predicted one of one insulin base as an example and the other proteins. - 9) In the previous steps we predicted the 3D structure of insulin represented in the binary form.
-We also predicted the 3D structure of insulin in the gray level form and in the color form.
-The percentage of success prediction in the gray level form gives about 95.3532%.
-Also percentage of success prediction of the colored 3D form gives 86.2206%.
-Table III shows the overall prediction accuracy of the three proteins for the binary, gray level and colored structures.
-Fig. 7 & 8 show an example of an original and predicted structure for the gray level and colored form of the three proteins respectively.
+P(x) will get sequence of states, protein structures, but we predict only one protein structure so, we get the average of those structures.

+- 7) But the problem here is to use different 18 DNA sequences that have not been used in the training so, how we can set the observation sequence O by unknown sequence.
+The solution here was, when we have an unknown sequence we compare it with the 18 sequences that have been used in the training part and get its nearest sequence and use it as the observation sequence O, then we can compute the state probability P(x) and get the unknown protein structure. - The obtained overall prediction accuracy using HMM was 91.2190% of success prediction according to (2), (3) & (4), and Fig. 7 shows the original structure and the predicted one of one hemoglobin base as an example.